hoopsurfer/pdx/installX872.md

 Setting up the X872 NVMe to USB3 Gen 2 Adapter
 ===============================================

 **NOTE: I HAVE FOUND X872 WORKS, BUT IS UNRELIABLE FOR ME, ESPECIALLY AFTER SHUTDOWN OR REBOOT AND IS VERY SENSITIVE (PLUGGING IN ANOTHER USB DEVICE CRASHES THE PI4).
-UNTIL IT CAN BE DETERTMINED WHY IT FAILS, I WOULD NOT RECOMMEND USING THIS ADDON CARD**
+UNTIL IT CAN BE DETERTMINED WHY IT FAILS, I WOULD NOT RECOMMEND USING THIS ADDON CARD.
+Weith a second card I have found idProduct of 0x0583 shown below and also 0x0562 - I have not determined if there is a difference**

 There are different approaches to setting up your NVMe SSD,  I chose to take a Pi-only approach that requires no extra tools and minimal editing of configuration files.
 This results in a single partition on your SSD, long term it might be better to have a boot partition on the SSD, but for now we'll keep it simple.